\"Writing.Com

 March 27th, is a day many will remember for a long time for two reasons.
 The storm that blew through Michigan spawned five Tornados and the killing of Financier J. Giles Wentworth.

 Sitting behind his desk in the private office of his Victorian-styled estate, James Giles Wentworth went over paperwork to buy out the old papermill in town.
-He let it be known he wanted to reopen the old works, but in reality, he wanted the land to build a six-story office complex with himself taking the top floor for a new business office for his many holdings.
+He let it be known he wanted to reopen the old works, but in reality, he wanted the land to build a six-story office complex, with himself taking the top floor for a new business office for his many holdings.

 The floor outside his home office creaked when walked upon.
-The house was around two hundred years old and built by his grandfather way back more years than he wished to remember.
+The house was around two hundred years old and built by one of his Grandfather way back more years than he wished to remember.
 He did not even glance up as he was so used to the sound and easily dismissed it from his mind.
 His immediate family knew never to interrupt him or face his wrath.
 The temper flew out like a hurricane with harmful results.

-Three shots ring out disturbing the music for a moment.
-Crashing down onto the desk his blood spilled across some of the paperwork and onto the Golden Oak floors.
+Three shots ring out, disturbing the music for a moment.
+Crashing down onto the desk, his blood spilled across some of the paperwork and onto the Golden Oak floors.

-At 10:27 James Giles Wentworth's last breath escaped his lips.
+At 10:27, James Giles Wentworth's last breath escaped his lips.

 © Copyright 2024 Bearclaw (buckskinjeff62 at Writing.Com).
 All rights reserved.